Document

 The more you make use of the deductions allowed, the lower your tax shall be.
 Deductions are allowed under Section 80 of the Income Tax Act (Section 80C to 80U).

 However, in 2020, the government introduced two tax regimes in India: The old tax regime and the new tax regime.
 The percentage of income tax that you pay on your total income differs under the old and the new tax regime.
-Click here to know more about the old and the new tax regimes.
+Click here to learn more about the old and the new tax regimes.

 Under the old tax regime, all deductions are allowed under Sections 80C to 80U, subject to conditions.
 However, under the new tax regime, only the deduction on let-out property under Section 24B and the deduction on the employer's contribution to NPS are allowed.